What is Sonic Vibration?

 With a sonic machine, the only audible noise is a “humming” sound generated by the speaker assembly to power the sonic platform with sound waves that induce the vibration.
 If you have an electric toothbrush by SoniCare, the sound is very similar.
 These systems are more bio-mechanical of all machines, which basically means they provide a natural feeling and smoother exercise.
 However, they are extremely expensive and tends to be an overkill in a home setting.

-If you are able to afford it, go for it.
-However, pivotal and triplanar machines are more then sufficient for correcting health issues, and especially the newer generation dual vibration machines work just as well if not equal to sonic vibration machine but at a much more affordable price range.
+If you are able to afford it, I think it is a great investment.
+However, pivotal and triplanar machines are sufficient for correcting health issues, and especially the newer generation dual vibration machines work well but at a more affordable price range.